moderndatacompany/dataos.info/docs/dataos_alerts/metric_alerts.md

 ### **Step 1: Construct the Query**

-The SQL query is designed to extract necessary data and conditionally assign manager email addresses based on the country.
+The SQL query is designed to extract necessary data and conditionally assign manager email address based on the country.
 If the `total revenue` exceeds the set threshold, the alert is triggered.

 ```sql
 SELECT